stephengrier/www.stephengrier.com/_posts/2025-12-02-streaming-live-tv-with-tvheadend-on-a-raspberry-pi.md

 transmitter.
 Pick the one that provides the best coverage for your location.
 This is not always your nearest transmitter.

-In my case I get the best signal from the Chrystal Palance transmitter, so I select `United Kingdom: uk-CrystalPalace` from the pre-defined muxes list.
+In my case I get the best signal from the Crystal Palace transmitter, so I select `United Kingdom: uk-CrystalPalace` from the pre-defined muxes list.

 The `ukfree.tv` website also provides details on the frequencies broadcast by each transmitter and the services (or channels) multiplexed on each one.
-For example, the details for the Chrystal Palace transmitter can be seen [here](https://ukfree.tv/transmitters/tv/Crystal_Palace).
+For example, the details for the Crystal Palace transmitter can be seen [here](https://ukfree.tv/transmitters/tv/Crystal_Palace).

 ![](/images/{{ page.id }}/tvheadend-network.png)